 Please do the following:

-Please note applicants must have a current Secret security clearance in order to attend JECC PC (this is for building access; the course is entirely Unclassified).
+*All applicants must have a current Secret security clearance in order to attend JECC PC (this is for building access; the course is entirely Unclassified).

 JECC PC Administrative Information and Reporting Instructions includes everything you need to know to arrive on Day 1 and begin the course.